Use this fun and helpful guide on how to make fabric bookmarks

 For the same print on both sides, put the interfacing on the wrong side of the fabric.
 Fold the fabric in half.
 Make sure the wrong side of the fabric is facing each other.

-For different print on both side, sandwich the fabric in this order, right side fabric facing down, interfacing, right side fabric facing up.
+For different print on both sides, sandwich the fabric in this order, right side fabric facing down, interfacing, right side fabric facing up.

 Press it with the ironing machine to make the interfacing stick on one side of the fabric.
 Make sure to cover it with another bigger size of cloth to prevent the ironing machine from touching the glue on the interfacing.